rahulkidambi/AccSGD/README.md

 # AccSGD
-Implements pytorch code for the Accelerated SGD algorithm.

-This is the code associated with the paper ``On the insufficiency of existing momentum schemes for Stochastic Optimization'', appearing at ICLR 2018.
+This is the code associated with Accelerated SGD algorithm used in the paper ``On the insufficiency of existing momentum schemes for Stochastic Optimization'', appearing at ICLR 2018.

 ## Usage: